Alastair Sim: The Actor, His Life, and Some Popular Films

 A Christmas Carol is a lovely depiction of Charles Dickens' story.
 It follows the tale quite closely, though a few of the details are different.
 The film contains larger-than-life characters and both gloom and joy.
 I thinks it publicizes the hardship of poverty and depicts the spirit of Christmas very well.
 The film was called Scrooge when it was originally released in the UK.
 A Christmas Carol was the name used in North America.

-Though I enjoy watching the film, the lack of realism in the depiction of the young Ebenezer Scrooge at school has always bothered me.
+Though I enjoy watching the film and love Alastair Sim’s performance as Scrooge, the lack of realism in the depiction of the young Ebenezer Scrooge at school has always bothered me.
 He's played by an adult George Cole talking in the higher part of his voice register.
 I don't think there's anything wrong with Cole's acting, but he's definitely not a teenager in the school scene.
 Nevertheless, I think the film as a whole is interesting and worth watching.
 It's a traditional part of my Christmas.

 A colourized version of the film was released at one point and shown on my local TV for a couple of years.
 Thankfully, it has disappeared.
 It didn't look natural to me and spoiled the message of the film.
 The clip below shows Scrooge waking up after the visit by the last ghost—the Ghost of Christmas Future.
 The transformation of Scrooge's character is a wonderful part of the movie.

 Alastair Sim is most definitely the leading actor in A Christmas Carol.
 He‘s supported by some popular actors of the time, however.
 Their names may be familiar to some readers of this article.